Your website just got a boost!

 CloudFlare, a Stealth Surveillance and Censorship Apparatus

-Many of us tech savvy people have their own web sites like this one because big social media is controlling and censoring content.
+Many of tech savvy people have their own web sites like this one because big social media is controlling and censoring content.
 Installing CloudFlare allows that corporate censorship to extend to individuals with web sites.
 A creeping crud of communication control is at the door.
 CloudFlare is grabbing control of your private data as an arm of surveillance capitalism.
 In practical terms, this means that if you reasonably try to protect your online privacy using a VPN or other means, CloudFlare can block you from your own web site.
 It can act as a gate keeper to stop all human traffic to any site it “supports” which is a potential disaster for human rights and freedom.

 What alternatives to GoDaddy do not and WILL NOT use CloudFlare?